AxelVerstappen/webtech2/README.md

 Prototypes enable us to make our own little 'framework' with Javascript which enable us to create the exact functions we need without having to load the entire JQuery framework into the application (this decreases the loadtime, especially for mobile applications).

 ### event handling
+An HTML event can be something the browser does, or something a user does, like: a button being clicked, a page being loaded, etc. When an event happens, we can write Javascript to 'do something' when a certain event is detected.

 ### objects
+Almost everything in JavaScript can be an Object: Strings, Functions, Arrays, Dates...
+Objects are just data, with added properties and methods.

 ### inheritance
+Inheritance in Javascript basically means merging two objects into one.
+It is done with the .prototype function which takes all the properties from another Object so it can use it in the newly created Object.

 ### namespacing
+In many programming languages, namespacing is a technique employed to avoid collisions with other objects or variables in the global namespace.
+They're also extremely useful for helping organize blocks of functionality in your application into easily manageable groups that can be uniquely identified.
+In JavaScript, namespacing at an enterprise level is critical as it's important to safeguard your code from breaking in the event of another script on the page using the same variable or method names as you are.

 ### closures
+Closures are functions that refer to independent (free) variables.
+In other words, the function defined in the closure 'remembers' the environment in which it was created.
+    `function init() {
+    var name = "Mozilla"; // name is a local variable created by init function displayName() { // displayName() is the inner function, a closure alert (name); // displayName() uses variable declared in the parent function
+    }
+    displayName();
+    }
+    init();`

 ### module pattern
 ### bower

+### Assignment (Opdracht3 & Opdracht4)

+* Opdracht 3

+In this assignment, I started out with 3 colored balloons floating on top of eachother.
+When the stack was being clicked, it automatically assigned different classes to each balloon using JQuery.
+When the class is set, the balloons execute a specified animation for each class.

 ## Animating with CSS
 ### Transitions